miguel-alv1/Dots-And-Boxes/README.md

 In this implementation of dots and boxes we'll be using Monte Carlo Tree Search (MCTS) with parallelization in order to speed up the runtime of the simulations.
 In order to measure the success of this part, we've included runtime for the game below that includes runtime (in seconds), number of games, and number of rollouts.
 Both of the players in these simulations are MCTS agents.

 **Part 2**
 We will also be incorporating a neural network in order to increase the win-rate of the AI player.
-In order to measure the success of this part, we've included win-rate data for the game that includes win-rate (out of 25 games) without the neural as well as with the neural network.
+In order to measure the success of this part, we've included win-rate data for win-rate (out of 25 games) when we have an MCTS agent with the neural network playing against an MCTS agent without the neural network.

 # How to Run the Project
 Type `python3 MCTS-DB.py --rollouts [desired number of rollouts] --numGames[don't include if only simulating one game]` in terminal while in directory that holds all the project files in this repo.
 Optional flags include: `--second [if included, MCTS will go second] --displayBoard [will display game board as simulation plays out - cannot do this when parallelizing] --rolloutsSecondMCTSAgent [if included, will second player will also be an MCTS agent, must include number of rollouts desired] --ucbConst [must precede the desired value to set the UCB Constant value to] --parallel [if included, will run the games asynchronously]`.